tadejow/signal-processing/README.md

 # Signal Processing
 ---
 ## Description
-This is a common repository for a group of students participating in the course on signal processing.
+This is a shared repository for a group of students participating in the course on signal processing.

 ---
 ## Laboratories
 Below you'll find a list of google colaboratories [PYTHON] with materials